interactis/mx3-template-jovo/README.md

 ## NOTE

 This template has been made for Google Actions.
-Alexa support is also prepared but not testet.
+Alexa support is also prepared but not tested.
 Feel free to elaborate.

 ## SETUP